AlsoAHuman/BioComp/README.md

 # BioComp
-Lets users write code as a way to program the functions of DNA
+This program takes code and compiles it to the biological equivalent.